gelven4sec/gelven4sec/README.md

 My annual school project: Study of the APT group "Sandworm Team", including a reproduction of the NotPetya attack.

-The module I'm working on consist of a UEFI application that replicate the malware partition structure destruction by encrypting the MFT zone of an NTFS.
+The module I'm working on consist of a UEFI application that replicate the malware's partition structure destruction by encrypting the MFT zone of an NTFS.